oferveze/online-games/README.md

 # Online Games

-This project was made in order to master React And Django, which are great to know as FS dev :)
+This project was made in order to master React And Django, which are great to know as FS dev who works with Angular and Node on daily basis :)

 In order to play the game do the follwoing: